Number : Season 2, Serial 4 of 9.

 Whats bad : It’s really dull.

 Within these historical pieces though, it was a mixed bag.
-The Aztecs was an enjoyable period episode, which managed to walk the line between talky historical and action/drama.
+The Aztecs was an enjoyable period story, which managed to walk the line between talky historical and action/drama.
 As did Reign Of Terror.
 The Crusade which was the best of the quartet – in terms of blending drama and action.

 The Romans on the other hand, sits firmly in the character-driven camp.
 Which wouldn’t be a problem.
 As Hartnell Who generally excelled at developing characters.